 - An unbelievable fact is that they also belong to the family of roses.

-- There’s is also another variant of cherry that is specifically grown in Africa.
+- There is also another variant of cherry that is specifically grown in Africa.
 It is referred to as the African Cherry and they are usually common during the rainy season in Africa.

-- Cherries are said to have been with us since 300BC because they are mentioned in the book “History of Plants” which was written by Theophrastus, a popular Greek author.
-During that period, it was said that another Greek physician also wrote about how cherries can be used as diuretics.
+- Cherries are said to have been with us since 300BC because they are mentioned in the book “History of Plants,” which was written by Theophrastus, a popular Greek author.

-- Cherry the word, is said to have originated from the Latin word “cerasum”, which refers to a place in ancient Greece called “Kerasous”, which is now Giresun in Turkey.
-It is believed that from this place that cherries were first transferred to Europe.
+- Cherry, the word, is said to have originated from the Latin word “cerasum,” which refers to a place in ancient Greece called “Kerasous,” which is now Giresun in Turkey.
+It is believed that from this place, cherries were first transferred to Europe.

 - Turkey is the highest producer of sweet cherries, with a production of 445,556 tonnes annually.
-And Russia is the highest producer of Sour Cherries, with a production of about 198,000 tonnes annually.
+On the other hand, Russia is the highest producer of Sour cherries, with a production of about 198,000 tonnes annually.